sp550/electron-vite-vue/README.md

-update usnotedtor to use predefined patient type

 # Patient Notes
-- Quick add feature (inspired by bloodproducts generator). add new patient - error on entering umrn
+- Quick add feature (inspired by bloodproducts generator). add new patient - error on entering umrn before this i will have to implement patient first name Last Name, other names

-- Title bar display options (small, medium, large).
+- Title bar UI, notes toolbar ui

 # App features
 - Display config.json for debugging.